- What is Kubernetes?

 Orchestration unlocks one of the big-picture promises of microservices: Enabling small teams to solve big problems.

 Some other pluses of Kubernetes: It has earned wide tech industry support and benefits from an active open source community.
-For more, read also: How to make the case for Kubernetes.
+For more on the advantages of K8s, read How to make the case for Kubernetes.

 This includes service meshes like Istio, monitoring tools like Prometheus, command-line tools like Podman, distributed tracing from the likes of Jaeger and Kiali, enterprise registries like Quay, and inspection utilities like Skopeo, says Haff.
 And, of course, Linux, which is the foundation for the containers orchestrated by Kubernetes.